jumbosushi/jumbosushi.github.io/_posts/2016-4-13-Introduction-to-Design-Pattern-in-JavaScript.md

 As you can see, "count" variable is kept inside pplCounterModule class, so the outside world can't access it or manipulate it.
 Because you know that the only way to manipulate the variable is through its public methods, it'll be super easy to debug!

-Guess.
-What.
-You now a design patternin JavaScript!
+GUESS.
+WHAT.
+You now know a design pattern in JavaScript!
 Congrats!
 ![WOAAA](https://static1.squarespace.com/static/560d5034e4b0db2bbb878258/t/5651312ae4b08b846b819e13/1448161583756/Amazed.gif)

 ## The Revealing Module Pattern